PowerGridModel/power-grid-model-io/docs/converters/pandapower_converter.md

 ### Three  winding transformer

+Custom zero sequence parameters in transformers are not supported.
 The differences defined in [Transformer](#transformer) are applicable here as well.
 Additionally, tap connection at star point, i.e., `tap_at_star_point` is not supported.